jmeile/JMMidiBassPedalController/src/Automation/README.md

 To install this as a Launch Agent or Daemon do the following:

-- Copy the file: technosoft.solutions.run_foot_controller.plist to either
+- Copy the file: [technosoft.solutions.run_foot_controller.plist
+  ](MACOS/technosoft.solutions.run_foot_controller.plist) to either:
   - /Library/LaunchAgents, /Library/LaunchDaemons -> The task will be run for all
     users.
-  - ~/Library/LaunchAgents -> The task will be run only for the current user.
+  - or ~/Library/LaunchAgents -> The task will be run only for the current user.

 - Then edit the .plist file and change this settings:
   - UserName: Use this only if seting up a LaunchDaemon.
 This is the user that